Blackweather/python-ferie-challenge/exercise02/README.md

 - Display current date, time, day of week
 - Fetch current weather for a given city
 - Fetch random quote
-- Display current time for other timezones
+- Display current time for other timezones (Peking, Sydney, Washington, London)
+- show names of people with nameday today